Miguel-Galrito/willow-dental-ai-receptionist/README.md

 ## Why
 Most small clinics lose after-hours calls to voicemail.
 This demo shows a low-cost way to capture those questions instantly instead.

+## Security considerations
+- API key lives server-side only (Vercel environment variable), never exposed to the browser.
+- The agent cannot diagnose, prescribe, or make clinical claims — enforced in the system prompt and verified in testing.
+- Tested against prompt injection attempts (see EVALUATION.md); the agent stays in its receptionist role.
+- Booking requests are logged, not auto-confirmed — a human always makes the final call.

+## Evaluation
+10/10 manual test cases passed, covering FAQ accuracy, booking flow, medical-scope refusal, and prompt injection resistance.
+Full test set and results in [EVALUATION.md](./EVALUATION.md).